hopsoft/docker-graphite-statsd/README.md

 ## Memcached config

-If you have a Memcached server running, and want to Graphite use it, you can do it using environment variables, like this:
+If you want Graphite to use an existing Memcached server, set the following environment variables:

 ```
 docker run -d\